 In March 1996, the Company entered into an agreement and plan of merger (the Merger Agreement) with Gartner Group, Inc. (Gartner) under which the Company would be merged into Gartner.
-Under the Merger Agreement, the Company's common stock, preferred stock, stock option and warrant holders would have the right to convert their related interests in the Company into the right to receive cash and Gartner common stock having an aggregate value, depending on the fair market value of Gartner common stock on the date of closing, of between \$39 million(less certain third party expenses of the Company) and \$45.2 million (less certain third party expenses of the Company).
-The Merger Agreement also places various restrictions on the conduct of the Company's business through the closing date.
+Under the Merger Agreement, the Company's common stock, preferred stock, stock option and warrant holders would have the right to convert their related interests in the Company into the right to receive cash and Gartner common stock having an aggregate value, depending on the fair market value of Gartner common stock on the date of closing, of between \$39 million(less certain third party expenses of the Company) and \$45.2 million (less various restrictions on the conduct of the Company) business through the closing date.
 The closing of this merger is subject to approval by the Company's shareholders.